Armen Dzhigarkhanyan: Film

 Dzhigarkhanyan made his film debut in 1960 film Landslide (Obval) as Akop.
 He "impressed viewers with his inspired portrayal of physicist" in Frunze Dovlatyan's Hello, That's Me!
 (Barev Yes Em, 1966) as Artem Manvelyan.
 It "gave him national renown and initiated an extremely prolific screen career."
 Usta Mukuch, the role of an old blacksmith he created in Triangle (Yerankyuni, 1967) directed by famed Armenian director Henrik Malyan, paved the way for dozens of films in later decades.

 He later appeared in several iconic films, including as captain Ovechkin in Edmond Keosayan's The New Adventures of the Elusive Avengers (1968) and The Crown of the Russian Empire, or Once Again the Elusive Avengers (1971).
 The 1973 comedy The Men, directed by Edmond Keosayan, became one of the most iconic Armenian films of the late Soviet period and today, a statue of its leading characters stands in central Yerevan.
 By the early 1970s, Dzhigarkhanyan had become one of the most popular Soviet film actor who appeared in more than 200 roles, covering all genres from situational comedy to historical adventure, psychological drama, thriller, and quality literary adaptation, moving effortlessly from trivial entertainment to sophisticated art.
 In the five-part TV miniseries The Meeting Place Cannot Be Changed (1979), starring all-time favorite Vladimir Vysotsky, Dzhigarkhanyan played a thief in law, which made him more popular to the general Soviet public.
 He also appeared in a leading role in the joint Soviet-French Teheran 43 (1981) alongside Claude Jade as his mysterious young mistress and Curd Jürgens as his lawyer.

+Political activity

+In 2001, Dzhigarkhanyan signed a letter in defense of the NTV channel.

+In 2012, during the presidential elections, Dzhigarkhanyan starred in a video in support of candidate Vladimir Putin; however, contrary to popular belief, he was not Putin’s confidant.

+In March 2014, Dzhigarkhanyan condemned the annexation of Crimea, said "so far this will not bring us anything good," and refused to sign a letter in support of the annexation.

+In 2017, Dzhigarkhanyan took part in municipal elections in Gagarinsky District, Moscow, for the United Russia party.
+According to the voting results, he took 5th place in the three-mandate district and did not receive a deputy mandate.
+All three mandates in the constituency where Armen Dzhigarkhanyan ran were won by representatives of the Yabloko party.

+Dzhigarkhanyan advocated friendship between the Armenian and Azerbaijani peoples.